-Disability pension: If the insured is assessed as incapable of any professional activity, the pension is equal to 50% of average earnings; 30% if capable of some gainful activity.
+Disability pension: If the insured is assessed as incapable of any professional activity, the pension is equal to 50% of the insured's average earnings; 30% if capable of some gainful activity.

-Average earnings are based on earnings in the best paid 10 calendar years.
+Average earnings are based on earnings in the best 10 years.